We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- higher price than many comparable options
+- higher price than other comparable options

 It’s good to keep in mind, however, that an SPF of 45 has been shown to filter out 98 percent of the sun’s UVA and UVB rays, so an SPF higher than 45 may be unnecessary.

-- protects against UVA/ UVB rays
+- meant to protect against UVA and UVB rays

 - lightweight moisturizer